 I still think about Houston Fields now and then.
-His death reminded me that death isn't an abstract idea, but rather a harsh reality the world over.
+His death made me realize that death isn't an abstract idea, but rather a harsh reality the world over.
 Death no longer stuns me as it did back then, because it is a beast with which I have become painfully familiar.
 I have been desensitized by its many faces and have come to understand its true nature.
 It is used as a means of making us appreciate what it means to be alive.
 Thus, death is no more than missed opportunities.
 Take Houston Fields for example.
 Never again would he make love to his wife, plan a family trip, carve a Christmas ham, or cheer the Saint Louis Cardinals to the World Series.
 JP had taken all he had and all he could have ever hoped to gain.
 Death is a terrible thing, no matter to whom it happens.

 JP was in shock, still sitting in the driver's seat.
 He stared down blankly at the floor.
-"What the fuck just happened?
-What am I going to do?
+"What am I going to do?
 I didn't mean to hurt him."

 "JP, he isn't hurting.
 He's dead.
 This is big.
-You will get put away for this.
-You won't be coming back for a long time.
+You will get put away for this if you go to the police.
+You will not be coming back for a long time.
 You understand me?"
 JP nodded.
-"I'd help you but hiding at my house won't save you from something like this.
+"I would help you, but I cannot hide you at my house from something like this.
 I know you didn't mean to do it."
 I made him look at me.
 "What do you want me to do?
 You have two options, go to the police or get out of town.
 Do you want me to drive you to the police station?"
 He shook his head and began sobbing violently.
 "So you are going to leave?"
 He nodded.